nextcloud/documentation/developer_manual/app/css.rst

         </div>
     </div>

-The data attribute **data-apps-slide-toggle** slides up a taret area using a jQuery selector and hides the area if the user clicks outside of it.
+The data attribute **data-apps-slide-toggle** slides up a target area using a jQuery selector and hides the area if the user clicks outside of it.

 Icons
 =====